activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - IM's PhD Thesis, Chapter 1,2 \cite{murray2007advances} is arguably the best introduction to the topic.
 - PRML Chapter 11.2 \cite{bishop2006pattern}

+### Variational Inference

+#### Pathologies

+Bishop Chapter 10 \cite{bishop2006pattern} shows the zero-forcing behavior of the KL term involved in variational inference, as a result underestimating the uncertainty when unimodal approximations are used for multimodal true distributions.
+This, however, should not be considered a law of the universe, but only a thumb rule as clarified by Richard Turner et. al. investigate [Counterexamples to variational free energy compactness folk theorems](http://www.gatsby.ucl.ac.uk/~turner/Notes/Compactness/CompactnessFolkTheorem.pdf).
+Tom Rainforth et. al show that [tighter variational bounds are not necessarily better](http://proceedings.mlr.press/v80/rainforth18b.html).

 ## Acknowledgements

 I'm inspired by